gdbroman/broman.blog/posts/fewer-vercel-deploys-monorepos.md

 <Image src="/images/vercel-monorepo/successful-deployment.png" />

-May you stay on the free plan for a little bit longer ;)
+May you stay on the free plan for a little bit longer.